GoodIntentionsAssistant/Docs/docs/overview/clients.md

 Key | Description
 --- | ---
-type | Currently supported types are "start", "end" and "message". messages | If the `type` is message an array of messages will be returned. attachments | Rich meta data including payload data for images, links, action buttons for the clients. intent | The intent which was called. action | The indents action which was called. namespace | Return socket.io name space
+type | Currently supported types are "start", "end" and "message". attachments | Rich meta data including payload data for messages, images, links, action buttons for the clients. intent | The intent which was called. action | The indents action which was called. namespace | Return socket.io name space